CMU-17-356/cmu-17-356.github.io/docs/assignments/HW4.md

 During the week of **Feb 20 - Feb 24**, we require that every team visit Office Hours so the TAs can take a look at your team's work.
 This is to make sure that all teams make constant steady progress towards their MVP.

+Sign up for your time slot on this [Google Sheet](http://bit.ly/3E4kamy).

 When you visit, please show the following:

 1. **Prototyped frontend.** Have some version of your frontend ready to show, whether that be a simple static layout of your app’s elements, or a fully dynamic and interactive frontend application.